bigbio/quantms/README.md

 ## Documentation

-The nf-core/quantms pipeline comes with documentation about the pipeline [usage](https://nf-co.re/quantms/usage), [parameters](https://nf-co.re/quantms/parameters) and [output](https://nf-co.re/quantms/output).
+The nf-core/quantms pipeline comes with documentation [full documentation](https://quantms.readthedocs.io/en/latest/) including examples, benchmarks, and detail explanation about the data analysis of proteomics data using quantms.
+In addition, quickstart documentation of the pipeline can be found in: [usage](https://nf-co.re/quantms/usage), [parameters](https://nf-co.re/quantms/parameters) and [output](https://nf-co.re/quantms/output).

 ## Credits

-nf-core/quantms was originally written by Yasset Perez-Riverol.
+nf-core/quantms was originally written by: Chengxin Dai, Julianus Pfeuffer and Yasset Perez-Riverol.

 We thank the following people for their extensive assistance in the development of this pipeline:

+- Timo Sachsenberg
+-

 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->